 Grounding Your Outdoor TV Antenna

-Grounding is a particularly important safety and security aspect when it comes to outdoor TV antennas, as it protects your home and equipment from electrical surges generally caused by storms.
+Grounding is a particularly important safety and security aspect when it comes to antennas you install outdoors, as it protects your home and equipment from electrical surges generally caused by storms.

 Why Grounding is Necessary

 During thunderstorms, any outside objects that contain conductive materials and that haven’t been grounded will build up a static electrical charge.

 A static charge tends to attract lightning, but lightning can also connect with any conductive objects.
 Conveniently for lightning, your antenna will be constructed from metal parts and is often at the highest point of the house.